-Broken Age is set up like a conventional point and click adventure game - you use your mouse to navigate the environment, find items and use them.
-You can examine the items in your inventory and you will have to combine some items to solve puzzles.
-It's nothing new, but it is this familiarity which adds to the game's charm.
+Broken Age is set up like a conventional point-and-click adventure game - you use your mouse to navigate the environment, find items and use them.
+You can examine the items in your inventory, and you will have to combine some items to solve puzzles.
+It's nothing new, but it is this familiarity that adds to the game's charm.
 It's all entirely purposeful and adds a sense of nostalgia, as well as illustrating that this formula still works in the modern-day.

-The story centres around two characters, whose tales are split into two separate campaigns.
+The story centers around two characters whose tales are split into two separate campaigns.
 Vella is a native of Sugar Bunting, where tradition demands she must offer herself up to a fearsome monster as food so that the town will not be ravaged.
-Shay is a bored teenager, he lives on a spaceship that hops around the galaxy and his only companions are AIs.
+Shay is a bored teenager, he lives on a spaceship that hops around the galaxy, and his only companions are AIs.
 Each character is very different, but there is a connective tissue between the pair.
-Both find themselves in a way of life that they want to break out of, a situation they are supposed to accept but refuse to.
+Both find themselves in the way of life that they want to break out of, a situation they are supposed to accept but refuse to.
 Vella's rebellion is far more interesting and speaks more to her character, whereas Shay seems rather passive - compelled by boredom as opposed to Vella's somewhat moral stance.

-Though some may complain about the abrupt cliff hanger ending (which will leave you wanting more in a good and a bad way), the only real issue with Broken Age is in its gameplay.
-Though the refinements made to an old formula are welcome, this game fluctuates between feeling excellent, obtuse or just too simple.
-As previously mentioned the game never gets particularly difficult, but some of the puzzles require steps which don't make as much sense as they should.
-There's a degree of trial and error which could be better handled, and there is a small amount of miss-able content that makes later puzzles seem briefly impossible.
-Certain items just don't seem germane at the time, and are not obviously attainable, yet are required for use far down the line.
-This is a rare occurrence, but when it crops up it can be annoying.
-This issue may not rear its head for all players, but sometimes when you solve a puzzle you feel fortunate that you stumbled across a solution when you did, and are very aware that could not have been the case.
+Though some may complain about the abrupt cliffhanger ending (which will leave you wanting more in a good and a bad way), the only real issue with Broken Age is in its gameplay.
+Though the refinements made to an old formula are welcome, this game fluctuates between feeling excellent, obtuse, or just too simple.
+As previously mentioned, the game never gets particularly difficult, but some of the puzzles require steps that don't make as much sense as they should.
+There's a degree of trial and error which could be better handled, and there is a small amount of missable content that makes later puzzles seem briefly impossible.
+Certain items just don't seem germane at the time and are not obviously attainable, yet are required for use far down the line.
+This is a rare occurrence, but when it crops up, it can be annoying.
+This issue may not rear its head for all players, but sometimes when you solve a puzzle, you feel fortunate that you stumbled across a solution when you did and are very aware that could not have been the case.